 Uganda is currently hosting more than 1.2 million refugees whose 60% are children (World Bank, 2017).
 An average of 2,000 people arrives daily since July 2016 – as the pressure on the public services and local resources is immense – with the authority and the locals visibly struggling to keep up.
 As such, part of the social problems facing by the these already marginalized children, young adults and women include luck of access to basic education, vocational skills, economic empowerment, sexual and reproductive health and rights...

-Refugee children, youth and women are the most vulnerable to child exploitation and sexual violence resulting in a lack of education and economic empowerment opportunities due to their status as refugees.
+Children and women are the most vulnerable to child exploitation and sexual violence resulting in a lack of education and economic empowerment opportunities due to their status as refugees.
 Only able to attend local school until the age of 12, they leave with limited job prospects, and consequently, many are tempted away from their community to seek low paid jobs.
 In addition, the lack of access to learn certain 21 first century skills that will contribute in their career and human development are part of the social exclusion problems facing these already marginalized youths.

-According to results of our latest survey about serious issues affecting urban refugee youths in Kampala, ninety-nine percent (99%) of 120 interviewed persons reported that xenophobia was the main driver of their adversity, unhappiness and suffering.
-They said: “We are already facing multiple and tremendous difficulties including bullying, harassment, family disapproval, social isolation, sexual violence and unwanted pregnancies.
-These threats cause poor self-esteem and feelings of shame and lead us to more emotional distress, suicide attempts, substance use, and risky sexual behavior”.
-“We do not know who we are and what we are.
-We are only waiting for death and maybe we are already dead!” they added.
+Our findings about serious issues affecting refugee children, young adults and women in Kampala, ninety-nine percent (99%) of 120 interviewed ones reported that idleness was the main driver of their adversity, unhappiness and suffering.
+They said: “We are already facing tremendous difficulties including discrimination, family disapproval, social isolation, sexual violence, unwanted pregnancies...
+These threats cause poor self-esteem and feelings of shame and lead us to more emotional distress, suicide attempts, substance use, and risky sexual behavior.
+We do not know who we are and what we are.
+We are already dead!”
 Other facts showed that adolescent girls aged 14 – 16 years accounted for 40% of new unwanted pregnancies and sexual infections among all 120 persons interviewed.
-Data suggest this number is large enough to warrant special attention and targeted programming, such as the computer science for refugee children’s fun and economic empowerment intervention.
+Data suggest this number is large enough to warrant special attention and targeted intervention, such as this computer coding project for children and women’s fun and economic empowerment.

 ©2018 All rights reserved.
 Refugee Friends Care Organization